Developing an answerable research question is a central part of conducting a systematic review.

 Increasing the comprehensiveness of a search will reduce its precision and will retrieve more non-relevant results.
 However,

-... at a conservatively-estimated reading rate of two abstracts per minute, the results of a database search can be ‘scanread’ at the rate of 120 per hour (or approximately 1000 over an 8-hour period), so the high yield and low precision associated with systematic review searching is not as daunting as it might at first appear in comparison with the total time to be invested in the review.
-(Cochrane Handbook for Systematic Reviews of Interventions, 2011, Chapter 6.4.4)
+"...
+At a conservatively estimated reading rate of one or two abstracts per minute, the results of a database search can be screened at the rate of 60–120 per hour (or approximately 500–1000 over an 8-hour period), so the high yield and low precision associated with systematic review searching may not be as daunting as it might at first appear in comparison with the total time to be invested in the review."

 Types of reporting bias include:

-The following sites include examples of pre-tested search filters:
+The following sites include examples of pre-tested search filters (also known as 'hedges'):